Design Psychology: 10 Essential Experimental Principles

 The idea behind this theory is that verbal information is processed by a different cognitive system than non-verbal information, and presenting information to both systems helps viewers create accurate mental models of that information.

-What we, as designers, can learn from this theory is simple: supplement text with relevant imagery when comprehension and memorability matters.
+What we, as designers, can learn from this theory is simple: supplement the text with relevant imagery when comprehension and memorability matters.

 The keyword here is relevant; abstract design elements won’t do.